 A good definition of old age for an animal is the last 25 percent of her life.
 However, we can’t accurately predict what an individual pet’s life span will be, so pinpointing when old age begins is tough.
 Ask the breeder about the life span of your pet’s parents and grandparents.
 That’s a good predictor of how long you could expect your cat or dog to live.
 Mixed-ancestry pets are more difficult to predict, but you can make a few generalities.

 In the past fifty years, the average life span of small dogs has tripled.
 They used to live to be only six or seven years old, but today it’s not unusual for your Chihuahua to live into late teens or early twenties.
 With an average potential life span of fifteen to seventeen years, onset of old age—when a little dog becomes “senior”—would be about age eleven to thirteen.

 Even large-breed dogs, which age more quickly, commonly reach ten to thirteen years of age—double the life span of the past few decades.
 They would therefore be considered old starting at about seven years.

-Giant breed dogs (those weighing over eight pounds or so) tend to age earlier than smaller pets.
+Giant breed dogs (those weighing over eighty pounds or so) tend to age more quickly than smaller pets.
 Great Danes, for example, are considered “senior” at age five, and typically live only seven to nine years.
 There are exceptions, of course, with some very large dogs living healthy, happy lives well into their teens.